 Cave diving has been taking place since the 1960s, and unfortunately, there were some accidents.
 But, after reviewing many of the accidents, cave diving instructors and explorers, like Sheck Exley, determined that many of the accidents had resulted from the same mistakes.
 As a result, the following five rules for safe cave diving were developed.

-Proper training and not exceeding your skill level and limits – diving beyond you abilities is the primary reason for cave diving accidents.
+Proper training and not exceeding your skill level and limits is the primary reason for cave diving accidents.
 Many of the cave diving fatalities over the years have been because the diver wasn’t cave certified or was trying to do a dive that was well beyond his/her abilities.
 Without the proper training, cave diving can be an extremely dangerous sport.
 Cave diving requires a special mindset, special techniques and equipment, and procedures that you can only get in specialized cave and cavern diving courses.
 No amount of experience, number of dives, or open water certification level is enough to safely cave dive; you must participate in cavern and cave diving courses to conduct safe cave dives.

 Use a continuous guideline from the entrance of the cave and throughout the dive.
 Without a continuous line, you’re relying on memory to find your way out of a cave.
 Caves do not look the same on the way out as they did on the way in.
 Visibility can change, silt outs can occur, lights can fail, which all can contribute to getting hopelessly lost.
 A guideline to the cave’s exit is basically a lifeline; it’s the route out.
 Always run a continuous line from the entrance of the cave and throughout your dive.
 Don’t make jumps without running a gap line.
 Don’t assume that since you’ve dove the cave before that you don’t need to run a line from the entrance, things can change from dive to dive.